-We are seeking to recruit experienced investigative journalists in each of the rainforest regions as well as journalists based at major global media outlets.
+We are seeking to recruit experienced investigative journalists in each of the tropical rainforest regions as well as journalists based at major global media outlets.

-The full-time, year-long fellowships will cover the reporter’s salary and provide additional support for the media outlet that employs the journalist (if on staff) or that agrees to host the Fellow (if a freelancer).
+The full-time, year-long fellowships will cover the reporter’s salary and provide additional support for the media outlet that employs the journalist (if on staff), or that agrees to host the Fellow (if a freelancer).

-The Rainforest Investigations Network is coordinated by Brazilian journalist Gustavo Faleiros, a pioneer of rainforest accountability reporting and founder of the data journalism outlet InfoAmazonia.
+The Rainforest Investigations Network is coordinated by journalist Gustavo Faleiros, a pioneer of rainforest accountability reporting and founder of the data journalism outlet InfoAmazonia.
 The RIN core team includes data editor Kuang Keng Kuek Ser and investigative journalist Jelter Meers.
 The Fellows will also work with other Pulitzer Center staff, such as Executive Editor Marina Walker Guevara.

 The Rainforest Investigations Network is a sister initiative of the Pulitzer Center’s Rainforest Journalism Fund.
 It is funded with the support of the Norwegian International Climate and Forest Initiative (NICFI).
-The NICFI grant includes an explicit guarantee as to full editorial independence for the Pulitzer Center as well as for the Fellows and news organizations taking part.
+The NICFI grant includes an explicit guarantee of full editorial independence for the Pulitzer Center as well as for the Fellows and news organizations taking part.